 George Gardner’s four surviving children — George Peabody Gardner, Ellen Gardner, John Lowell Gardner, II, and Olga Eliza Gardner – lived with him at 51 Commonwealth.

-George P. Gardner married in June of 1884 to Esther Burnett and they moved to 186 Beacon.
+George P. Gardner married in June of 1884 to Esther Burnett and they moved to 186 Beacon, owned by George A. Gardner.
 He was a trustee and later would serve as president of various textile companies.

 George Howard Monks was a surgeon, specializing in plastic surgery, and professor of surgery at Harvard Medical School and Harvard Dental School.